The following dependencies must be installed in order to run applications created with the Lisk SDK:

 sudo pg_dropcluster --stop 10 main sudo pg_createcluster --locale en_US.UTF-8 --start 10 main

 Create a new database user called

-Then create the database with the lisk user as owner.
+Then create the database with the

-In the last step, define the password for the lisk user:
+Finally, define the password for the

 sudo -u postgres -i createuser --createdb lisk sudo -u postgres -i createdb lisk_dev --owner lisk sudo -u postgres psql -d lisk_dev -c "alter user lisk with password 'password';"

 To install the PostgreSQL version 10 execute the following command below:

 Next, execute the following commands in order to have the PostgreSQL commands (e.g.